JoseRZapata/data-science-project-template/docs/pre-commit.md

 - [`mypy`](http://mypy-lang.org/): This hook runs mypy, a static type checker for Python, with a custom configuration file.

-## Yelp/detect-secrets
+## commitizen-tools/commitizen

-This repository contains a tool to detect secrets in the code base. [yelp detect-secrets](https://github.com/Yelp/detect-secrets)
+This repository contains hooks for commitizen.

-- `detect-secrets`: This hook runs detect-secrets, a tool to detect secrets in the code base.
-- `detect-secrets-jupyter`: This hook runs detect-secrets specifically for Jupyter notebooks.
+- [`commitizen`](https://commitizen-tools.github.io/commitizen/): This hook checks that commit messages follow the conventional commit format.